patilnabhi/tbotnav/README.md

 ## Goal:

-Navigation of turtlebot using hand-gestures to find target locations marked with AR codes and/or to find a specific person using face-recognition
+Navigation of TurtleBot using hand-gestures to find target locations marked with AR codes and/or to find a specific person using face-recognition

 <!-- ## Overview: